cornerstonejs/cornerstone3D/packages/adapters/README.md

 Be sure to use lower case for the first letter of your semantic commit message, so use `fix` not `Fix` or `feat` not `Feat`.

+Note: a new package version will be published only if the commit comes from a PR.

 ## Community Participation

 Use this repository's issues page to report any bugs.
 Please follow [SSCCE](http://sscce.org/) guidelines when submitting issues.